 Infrastructure Orchestration #

 An Internal Developer Platform should always follow a Platform as a Product approach.
 This is especially important when you cannot build an Internal Developer Platform green field, but need to put it into an existing setup.
 An Internal Developer Platform typically integrates with your existing CI pipelines on the one side and your hardware infrastructure (e.g. Kubernetes clusters, databases, file storage) on the other side.
 This is also one of the big differences to PaaS (Platform-as-a-Service) solutions, which typically also includes all the infrastructure (very often based on proprietary technology stacks) out of the box.

 The following picture provides a good overview of the typical integration points of an Internal Developer Platform:

 Integration points #

 This section provides an overview of the most important integration points for an Internal Developer Platform.
-When evaluating an Internal Developer Platform, you should make sure that it (a) provides as many integrations to cover your current setup as possible and (b) allows you to write your own integrations in case you need to do so.
+When building an Internal Developer Platform, you should make sure that it (a) provides as many integrations to cover your current setup as possible and (b) allows you to write your own integrations in case you need to do so.